Lisbon Protocol: Ukraine

 During the signing of the protocol Ukraine was concerned with numerous armed conflicts that took place throughout territory of the recently dissolved Soviet Union on pretence of local inter-ethnic skirmishes such as 1991–1992 South Ossetia War, Transnistria War, and others.
 Also on 11 January 1992 negotiations between Ukraine and the Russian Federations about the Black Sea Fleet fell through and concurrently with it the Russian parliamentary committees initiated revision of legal grounds of the 1954 Ukase of Presidium of the Soviet Supreme Soviet about transferring of Crimea to Ukraine.

 Within the Strategic Arms Reduction Treaty which was signed between United States and Soviet Union, Ukraine was recognized as one of successors of the Soviet Union.
 According to Article V of the Protocol, Ukraine had to make a commitment to join the Treaty on the Non-Proliferation of Nuclear Weapons as a country-participant that does not possess nuclear weapon.
 While there was no specific timeframe, the document stipulated to ratify the treaty in the shortest time possible.
 The Lisbon Protocol provided that Ukraine equally with all its parties including the United States becomes a participant of the Strategic Arms Reduction Treaty and has to ratify it.
 After dissolution of the Soviet Union, on territory of Ukraine was located 17% of the Soviet nuclear arsenal.

-Even before signing of the Lisbon Protocol, Ukraine has made several official declarations about its intent to become nuclear-free state among which are Declaration of State Sovereignty of Ukraine (Article IX) as well as separate Law of Ukraine.
+Even before signing of the Lisbon Protocol, Ukraine made several official declarations about its intent to become a nuclear-free state among which are the Declaration of State Sovereignty of Ukraine (Article IX) as well as separate Law of Ukraine.
 After signing the protocol, on 1 October 1992 President Leonid Kravchuk declared at the 46th UN General Assembly Ukraine's intent to acquire the status of non-nuclear state.

 On 18 November 1993 Verkhovna Rada (Ukrainian Parliament) ratified both the START treaty and the Protocol in its parliamentary statement adopted at a closed door session where also were put forth conditions under which Ukraine may join the Non-Proliferation Treaty as well as list of issues that must become a subject of further negotiations.
 Following negotiations between Russia, Ukraine, and the United States, on 14 January 1994 there was signed the Trilateral declaration of presidents of Russia, United States, and Ukraine which was a road map on implementation of the START treaty.
 Right before the trilateral negotiations, procedural compliance within the Strategic Arms Reduction Treaty was further proscribed in bilateral Russia–Ukraine treaties (better known as Massandra Accords).